CodePushGo/website/src/content/blog/en/capacitor-apps-and-data-sharing-policies.md

     -   Use **end-to-end encryption** for data security.
     -   Clearly explain what data is collected and why.
     -   Allow users to control and manage their data easily.
--   **Tools Like [Capgo](https://capgo.app/) Help**: Capgo simplifies compliance with features like [secure updates](https://capgo.app/docs/plugin/cloud-mode/hybrid-update/), real-time error tracking, and permission management.
+-   **Tools Like [CodePushGo](https://capgo.app/) Help**: CodePushGo simplifies compliance with features like [secure updates](https://capgo.app/docs/plugin/cloud-mode/hybrid-update/), real-time error tracking, and permission management.

 ### Quick Overview of Platform Rules